Claude Code Plugins

 After exhausting Steps 1-4, consider:

-• Community docs - Check blessed, folk_wisdom, and superstitions for empirical knowledge
+• Community superstitions - Check community-docs/superstitions/ for empirical knowledge (treat with skepticism)

 • Issue filing - Document complex framework questions for authors (requires user permission)